gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 # Importing geographic datasets into elm-vega

-This tutorial leads you through the workflow for importing arbitrary spatial datasets into elm-vega, and therefore into litvis documents.
+This tutorial leads you through the workflow for importing spatial datasets into elm-vega, and therefore into litvis documents.
-Assuming the dataset you wish to import is a shapefile, the process involves the following steps:
+If the dataset you wish to import is a shapefile, the process involves the following steps (and if it is already in geoJson format, just jump to step 3).

 - Change the shapefile's projection to use longitude/latitude coordinates with the WGS84 ellipsoid.
 - Convert the shapefile into a [geoJson](http://geojson.org) file.